 Children's Health, Nutrition & Safety

-Explores current health and safety issues for infants and young children.
-Issues examined include childhood illnesses and ailments, nutrition, obesity, stress, safe environment, self esteem and general first aid.
+Explores current health and safety issues for prenatal to age 8 years old children.
+Examines childhood illnesses and ailments, nutrition, obesity, stress, wellness, safe environment, community networking, self-esteem and general first aid.
+Prerequisites: placement into IRW 115 or WR 115.
 Audit available.

 - Analyze societal and environmental influences on children's health.

-- Demonstrate knowledge of age appropriate health, safety, and nutrition behaviors for children that promote health.
+- Apply knowledge of age appropriate health, safety, and nutrition behaviors for children.

 - Process Skills: